A Simple Algorithm for Scalable Monte Carlo Inference: Introduction

-where $\beta=1/T$ is the inverse temperature and $E(x)=-\bm{\theta}^T \bm{g}(x) / \beta$ is the energy.
+where $\beta=1/T$ is the inverse temperature and $E(x, \bm{\theta})=-\bm{\theta}^T \bm{g}(x)$ is the energy. $Z(\bm{\theta})$ is also known as a partition function.
 Particular models may be selected by specifying appropriate sufficient statistics $\bm{g}(x)$.
 For instance, for spin systems with spin variables $s_{i}$, the Ising model with two parameters may be specified by two statistics: $g_1(x)=-\sum_{<i,j>}s_{i} s_{j}$ and $g_2(x)=-\sum_{i}s_{i}$.
-Model selection is not a simple matter and we refer interested readers to available literature~\cite{Burnham2003,Ghahramani2015,Nguyen2017}.
+Model selection is not a simple matter and we refer interested readers to available literature~\cite{Burnham2003,Ghahramani2015}.

-The probability to observe empirical data $x_{\rm{obs}}$ is called likelihood and its logarithm is given by
+The probability to observe empirical data $x_{\rm{obs}}$ is called likelihood, and its logarithm is given by:

-Once the model is selected, the parameters of the model may be estimated by maximizing the loglikelihood function~(\ref{eq:3}): ${\bm{\hat\theta}}_{\rm{MLE}}=\mathrm{argmax}_{\bm{\theta}}\left(\mathfrak{L}\left(\bm{\theta} | x_{\rm{obs}}\right)\right)$.
-Its gradient is given by $d\mathfrak{L}(\bm{\theta}|x_{\rm{obs}})/d\bm{\theta}=\bm{g}(x_{\rm{obs}})-E_{\bm{\theta}}(\bm{g}(x))$, its second derivative is negatively defined~\cite{Lehmann2006}, and thus ${\bm{\hat\theta}}_{\rm{MLE}}$ is a solution of the following equation:
+Once the model is selected, the parameters of the model may be estimated by maximizing the loglikelihood function~(\ref{eq:3}): ${\bm{\hat\theta}}_{\rm{MLE}}=\mathrm{argmax}_{\bm{\theta}}\left(l\left(\bm{\theta} | x_{\rm{obs}}\right)\right)$.
+Its gradient is given by: $d l(\bm{\theta}|x_{\rm{obs}})/d\bm{\theta}=\bm{g}(x_{\rm{obs}})-E_{\bm{\theta}}(\bm{g}(x))$, its second derivative is negatively defined~\cite{Lehmann2006}, and thus ${\bm{\hat\theta}}_{\rm{MLE}}$ is a solution of the following equation:

 where $E_{\bm{\theta}}\bm{g}(x)=\sum_{x}\pi (x|\bm\theta )\bm{g}(x)$.
-If dimension of $x$ is more than about 100 variables, then $Z(\bm{\theta})$ is intractable, i.e. the number of possible states is so large that $Z(\bm{\theta})$ cannot be computed accurately.
+If dimension of $x$ is more than about 100 variables, then $Z(\bm{\theta})$ is intractable, i.e., the number of possible states is so large that $Z(\bm{\theta})$ cannot be computed accurately.
 Computational methods for these problems are under active investigation and development.
-The current state of research in this field is reviewed by Park and Haran~\cite{Park2018}.
-The problem of parameter estimation via equation~(\ref{eq:MOM}) is very general and appears, among others, in astrophysics~\cite{Sharma2017}, computational biology and neuroscince~\cite{Nguyen2017,Beerli2005}, network science~\cite{Snijders2002,Stadtfeld2018,Decelle2011} and machine learning~\cite{Lafferty2001,Li1994,Salakhutdinov2009}.
+The current state of research in this field is reviewed elsewhere~\cite{Park2018,Nguyen2017,hunter2012computational}.
+The problem of parameter estimation via equation~(\ref{eq:MOM}) is very general and appears, among others, in astrophysics~\cite{Sharma2017}, computational biology and neuroscince~\cite{Nguyen2017,Beerli2005}, network science~\cite{Snijders2002,Stadtfeld2018,Decelle2011} and machine learning~ \cite{Tieleman2008,Asuncion2010,He2004,iba2003}.
 Equation~(\ref{eq:MOM}) formulates the main problem of our study.
 If instead of one observation $x_{\rm{obs}}$ we have independent and identically distributed (iid) training sample $\left \{ x_j \right \}_{j=1}^{M}$, then ${\bm{\hat\theta}}_{\rm{MLE}}$ is a solution of:

 where in the LHS we have expectation under empirical data distribution and in the RHS we have expectation under the model distribution.